 Opinion: Painting the smiles of people we know, love and will never see again

-Melissa Ortega, 8-years-old and known for her smile, walked with her mother on West 26th Street in Chicago's Little Village neighborhood on a Saturday afternoon, January 22nd, when shots rang out.
+Melissa Ortega, 8 years old and known for her smile, walked with her mother on West 26th Street in Chicago's Little Village neighborhood on a Saturday afternoon, Jan.
+22, when shots rang out.
 Melissa Ortega was killed.

 But within weeks, Melissa Ortega's killing got left behind in the accelerating crush of stories about COVID, inflation, and overseas conflicts.